-Set in a college town with a beautiful backdrop of lakefronts and mountains, Clemson attracts students looking for a strong sense of community, school spirit and a love of winning – in academics, in athletics and in life.
-We invite you to get more.
-We invite you to Clemson University.
+Set in a college town with a beautiful backdrop of lakeshore and mountains, Clemson University attracts students looking for a rigorous academic experience, world-class research opportunities, strong sense of community and vibrant school spirit.
+We invite you to pursue greatness here.

-At Clemson University, professors take the time to get to know students and explore innovative ways of teaching.
-Exceptional teaching is one reason Clemson's retention and graduation rates rank among the highest in the country for public universities.
+At Clemson professors take the time to get to know students and explore innovative ways of teaching.
+Exceptional teaching is one reason our retention and graduation rates rank among the highest in the country for public universities.

-The University is also invested in the success of its students.
-For the fall 2012 class, Clemson's student retention rate was 92 percent.
-Much of this is due to the Academic Success Center (ASC), established in 2001 and recognized nationally and internationally for its programs in tutoring, supplemental instruction, and collegiate learning.
-The ASC moved into a new facility in 2012 where it offers free one-on-one tutoring services for more than 80 courses as well as for additional courses as the need arises.
-Supplemental instruction, academic skills workshops, and academic counseling are also available-free to all Clemson students.
-It is estimated that more than 50 percent of freshmen use ASC services during their first semester.
+The University is committed to the success of its students.
+For the fall 2015 class, Clemson’s student retention rate was 92.6 percent.
+Much of this is due to the Academic Success Center (ASC), established in 2001 and recognized nationally and internationally for its programs in collegiate learning.
+The ASC is housed in a 35,000-square-foot facility where it offers free one-on-one tutoring services for more than 80 courses as well as for additional courses as the need arises.
+Peer-Assisted Learning, academic skills workshops and academic coaching are also available — free to all Clemson students.
+It is estimated that more than 75 percent of freshmen use ASC services during their first semester.

-Clemson has also received national recognition for its innovative Communication Across the Curriculum (CAC) program, ranking ninth on the U.S.News & World Report list of public colleges and universities identified as making writing across all curriculums a priority.
+Clemson has also received national recognition for its innovative Communication Across the Curriculum (CAC) program, which makes writing across all curriculums a priority.
 At Clemson, CAC has become a standard teaching method used in nearly every department to provide real-life challenges that require students to think and communicate effectively.

 With 19 intercollegiate sports, Clemson offers exciting spectator sports year-round.
 Clemson is a charter member of the Atlantic Coast Conference and is an NCAA Division I school.
 Admission to regular-season home events is included in University fees for full-time students.